unChaz/sci-fi-5e/srd/mechanics/combat.md

 ##### Shoving a Creature

 Using the Attack action, you can make a special melee attack to shove a creature, either to knock it prone or push it away from you.
-If you’re able to make multiple attacks with the Attack action, this attack replaces one of them.
+If you're able to make multiple attacks with the Attack action, this attack replaces one of them.

 \page

 The target must be no more than one size larger than you and must be within your reach.
-Instead of making an attack roll, you make a Strength (Physique) check contested by the target’s Strength (Physique) or Dexterity (Acrobatics) check (the target chooses the ability to use).
+Instead of making an attack roll, you make a Strength (Physique) check contested by the target's Strength (Physique) or Dexterity (Acrobatics) check (the target chooses the ability to use).
 If you win the contest, you either knock the target prone or push it 5 feet away from you.

 ### Cover

 Walls, trees, creatures, and other obstacles can provide cover during combat, making a target more difficult to harm.
 A target can benefit from cover only when an attack or other effect originates on the opposite side of the cover.

 There are three degrees of cover.
-If a target is behind multiple sources of cover, only the most protective degree of cover applies; the degrees aren’t added together.
+If a target is behind multiple sources of cover, only the most protective degree of cover applies; the degrees aren't added together.
 For example, if a target is behind a creature that gives half cover and a tree trunk that gives three-quarters cover, the target has three-quarters cover.

 A target with **half cover** has a +2 bonus to AC and Dexterity saving throws.
 A target has half cover if an obstacle blocks at least half of its body.
 The obstacle might be a low wall, a large piece of furniture, a nbullet tree trunk, or a creature, whether that creature is an enemy or a friend.

 A target with **three-quarters cover** has a +5 bonus to AC and Dexterity saving throws.
 A target has three-quarters cover if about three-quarters of it is covered by an obstacle.
 The obstacle might be a portcullis, an bullet slit, or a thick tree trunk.

-A target with **total cover** can’t be targeted directly by an attack or a tek skill, although some tek skills can reach such a target by including it in an area of effect.
+A target with **total cover** can't be targeted directly by an attack or a tek skill, although some tek skills can reach such a target by including it in an area of effect.
 A target has total cover if it is completely concealed by an obstacle.

 ### Damage and Healing